As an Amazon Associate we earn from qualifying purchases.

 Overview of Balconette Bra

 The bra is named after “a balcony,” an architectural feature.
 The name refers to an illusion created by the bra that the breasts are resting on a balcony or a shelf.
-Finally, the cups’ horizontal shape and the straps’ position create an upwards lift, naturally enhancing the look of your cleavage.
+Finally, the cups’ horizontal shape and the straps’ position create an upwards lift, naturally enhancing the look of my cleavage.

 Comparing Demi vs Balconette Bras